USDA Rural Development: Housing and Infrastructure Development

+Expansion of Rural Policy

+In the 1960s and 1970s, federal rural policy expanded under President Lyndon B. Johnson’s War on Poverty.
+The administration recognized the regional nature of rural poverty and established the Appalachian Regional Commission to promote economic development across multiple states.
+The Rural Community Development Service was also created to centralize rural economic initiatives.
+Jurisdictional conflicts with other agencies, such as the Office of Economic Opportunity, presented challenges to coordination.

+Under President Richard Nixon, the federal approach shifted toward private-sector solutions.
+The Consolidated Farm and Rural Development Act of 1972 authorized several USDA programs, including the Community Facilities Loan program and Rural Business Enterprise Grants.
+In 1980, President Jimmy Carter designated USDA as the lead agency for federal rural policy, establishing the position of Undersecretary for Small Community and Rural Development.
+The Reagan Administration later reduced federal involvement, cutting USDA rural development funding by over 50% and encouraging state and local leadership.

+Establishment of USDA Rural Development

-The Rural Development Administration (RDA) was a USDA agency established by the 1990 farm bill (P.L.
+The Rural Development Administration (RDA) was established by the 1990 farm bill (P.L.
 101-624, Sec.
 2302), amending the Consolidated Farm and Rural Development Act of 1972 (7 U.S.C.
 1921 et seq.), to administer FmHA community and business programs and other USDA rural development programs.
 After a brief period named "Rural Economic and Community Development" (P.L.
 103-354 Subtitle C), RDA was superseded by the Office of Rural Development following the 1994 reorganization of USDA authorized by P.L.
 103-354.

+In 1993, the Clinton Administration initiated a government-wide efficiency review, resulting in the National Performance Review.
+The report recommended streamlining USDA operations and focusing on six core functions: commodity programs, rural development, nutrition, conservation, food quality, and research.
+The Federal Crop Insurance Reform and Department of Agriculture Reorganization Act of 1994 implemented these recommendations and formally established the USDA Rural Development mission area.
 On October 13, 1994, the Department of Agriculture was reorganized under the Federal Crop Insurance Reform Act of 1994 and Department of Agriculture Reorganization Act of 1994.
 Under that act, USDA Rural Development was created to administer the former Farmers Home Administration's (FmHA) non-farm financial programs for rural housing, community facilities, water and waste disposal, and rural businesses.
 The former Rural Electrification Administration's (REA) utility programs were also consolidated within Rural Development.
+This reorganization separated farm policy from rural policy and consolidated non-farm programs into three agencies: